-The Women in Mathematics Day is an annual event organised by the London Mathematical Society for women in mathematics to meet together for a day of talks and discussion groups.
+The Women in Mathematics Days are annual events funded by the London Mathematical Society for women in mathematics to meet together for a day of talks and discussion groups.
 The talks are given by women mathematicians from a range of disciplines and who are at various stages in their careers.

-The event is aimed in particular at postgraduates, final year undergraduates and those at an early stage in their career.
+The events are aimed in particular at postgraduates, final year undergraduates and those at an early stage in their career.
 The Women in Mathematics Day provides an opportunity to meet and talk with women who are active and successful in mathematics.
 Participants from previous meetings have found this opportunity useful and beneficial.

 While women are especially encouraged to attend this day, men are certainly not excluded from these events.